 - 7.1 Rule 10D(1) lays down thirteen different types of information and documents that a person has to keep and maintain in relation to the international transactions undertaken in a given financial year.
-Broadly, these information and documents may be classified into three types: - enterprise-wise documents These are documents that describe the enterprise, the relationships with other associated enterprise, the nature of business carried out, etc. This information is, largely, descriptive [clauses (a) to (c)]. - (ii) transaction-specific documents These are documents that explain the international transaction in greater detail.
+Broadly, these information and documents may be classified into three types: - (i) enterprise-wise documents These are documents that describe the enterprise, the relationships with other associated enterprise, the nature of business carried out, etc. This information is, largely, descriptive [clauses (a) to (c)]. - (ii) transaction-specific documents These are documents that explain the international transaction in greater detail.
 It includes information with regard to each transaction (nature and terms of the contract, etc.), description of the functions performed, assets employed and risks assumed by each party to the transaction, economic and market analyses, etc. This information is both descriptive and quantitative in nature [clauses (d) to (h)]. - (iii) Computation related documents These are documents which describe and detail the methods considered, actual working assumptions, policies etc., adjustments made to transfer prices and any other relevant information, data, document relied for determination of arm's length price [clause (i) to (m)]. - 7.2 The documentation requirements prescribed in section 92D read with Rule 10D applies not only to international transactions between associated enterprises but also to the deemed international transactions covered under Section 92B(2) of the Act as well as the specified domestic transactions covered under Section 92BA of the Act. - 7.3 It is pertinent to note that the list of documents provided under Rule 10D are prescriptive in nature and it is not essential that each of the document be maintained in respect of each international transaction.
-While the documents like the one mentioned in point (i) and (ii) above needs to be maintained in respect of each international transaction/ specified domestic transaction, need for maintaining documents mentioned in point (iii) should be critically analysed and maintained for each of the transaction.
-The member may exercise his professional judgment to assess whether the documents mentioned in point (iii) should be maintained in respect of a given international transaction/ specified domestic transaction.
+While the documents like the one mentioned in point (i) and (ii) above needs to be maintained in respect of each international transaction/ specified domestic transaction, need for maintaining documents mentioned in point (iii) should be critically analysed and maintained for each of the transaction and member may exercise his professional judgement regarding the same.